gzsombor/rufm/Readme.md

 ## Other stuff

 If you like it, let me know what you would like to have implemented next.
 I personally thought of a config setting, which allows you to remap keys.
+Well you can already do that.
+Border colors are here as well.
+Next there is coming syntax highlighting in the preview.
 Have fun!